HermanHiddema/gocompetitie.nl/docs/egd-graphql-api.md

 ```

 Treat `401` as missing, expired, deleted, or invalid authentication.
 The documentation does not specify rate limits, retry rules, error extensions, timeouts, or idempotency behavior.
 Implement bounded retries only for transient transport/5xx failures, never blind retries for unknown writes.

+### Known upstream defects

+These behaviors were reproduced against the live `2026.02` endpoint on 2026-09-23:

+- Passing a `PaginationInput` variable to `players` or `playersSearch` returns HTTP 500 with only `{ "message": "Server Error" }`.
+Inline the input object and bind `$page` and `$limit` as `Int` variables.
+- Passing a `PlayerFilterInput` variable to `players` returns the same HTTP 500.
+Inline the input object and bind fields such as `$countryCode` as scalar variables.
+- The equivalent scalar-variable workaround returns HTTP 200.
+Literal input objects also work.
+- Introspection with `__type` returned HTTP 200 with a GraphQL `Internal server error`, so live schema introspection may not be dependable.
+- The live Developer Guide and GraphQL overview still show `players(search: "Ilya", first: 5)`.
+That example is stale: the endpoint reports that `search` and `first` are unknown arguments and that required `pagination` is missing.
+Use `playersSearch(search: ..., pagination: ...)` for text search, as documented by the query-specific reference page.

+The query-specific live reference pages still declare `pagination: PaginationInput!` and optional `filter: PlayerFilterInput`; they do not mention the input-variable failures.
+The reference itself was last modified 2026-07-25 when checked.

 ## Query root